gewlar/ateon_webpage/content/posts/game_tree_evaluation.md

 This concludes that in all cases the expected number of leaves that the randomized algorithm has to evaluate is less than or equal to $3^{k}$.
 Of course the worst case still has to evaluate all leaves.

 Using a randomized algorithm it is, thus, possible to achieve an expected number of steps, which is strictly better than the deterministic approach.

+For games with a lot of decisions like chess, the randomized algorithm is still much to slow to process the whole tree.
+In such cases a partial tree that only evaluates to a certain depth can be used.
+The values of the leaves must then be determined by the state at that time.
+For example giving each chess piece you hold a value depending on its position and subtracting the score of your opponent.

 ###### References
 Motwani R. \& Raghavan P. (1995). *Randomized Algorithms*